Math 354 Section 05: Linear Optimization

 Notes: Lecture notes will be made available online by the day before each lecture, and amended shortly after lecture with any typo corrections or other changes.

-Homework: Homework will be assigned weekly and due on Wednesdays at 4 pm, except for the final homework, which will be due on the last Monday of class.
-Homework will be collected via a mirror of our Canvas site, as an Assignment; the relevant Assignment will remain open for submission until 5 pm, to account for the possibility of technical difficulties, and will then close.
+Homework: Homework will be assigned weekly and due on Thursdays at 11 am, except for the final homework, which will be due on the last Monday of class.
+Homework will be collected via a mirror of our Canvas site, as an Assignment; the relevant Assignment will remain open for submission until 12 pm, to account for the possibility of technical difficulties, and will then close.
 There will be thirteen homeworks in total.
 No late homework will be accepted, but your lowest two homework scores will be dropped in computing your grade.
+Transferring into the class late does not confer an additional drop.

 You are encouraged to work together on your homework.
 However, you must write up all solutions yourself, and you must credit your collaborators.
 Examples of properly crediting a collaborator are: Maya and John and I worked together on this problem or Omar suggested this way of solving the problem to me.
 You must also cite any sources you use other than the lecture or the textbook; for example I read about how this algorithm works on Wikipedia or I used Desmos to check my graph was correct after drawing it.
 You should not consult Chegg or other paid homework solutions sites.